An extended version of the Cayley-Hamilton-Ziebur Theorem: Introduction

 Analogously, if $n=3$, then the component $x_j$ (for $j=1,2,3$) of the solution application $X(t)= (t)$ of the problem $X'(t)=AX(t)$ is a solution of the linear homogeneous differential equation with constant coefficients of order $3$

 It is important recall that

 Roughly speaking, Cayley-Hamilton-Ziebur theorem provides an $n$th order differential equation whose the components of the solution of \eqref{Equa01} are solutions when the nonlinerity $F$ is the identically null application.
-Our main result in this paper provides a version of the Cayley-Hamilton-Ziebur Theorem for $X'=AX+F(t,X)$, where $F: \mathbb{R}\times\mathcal{M}(n\times 1;\mathbb{C})\to \mathcal{M}(n\times 1;\mathbb{C})$ is a non-linear application sufficiently smooth with suitable growth and regularity conditions.
-To the best of our knowledge, it is still not possible to find in the literature a discussion in this direction about non-autonomous semilinear ODE's.
+Our main result in this paper provides a version of the Cayley-Hamilton-Ziebur Theorem for